Apply for BAföG to attend school

 - 1,690 EUR for your spouse or partner.

-- An additional 50 percent of the parental income calculated in this way—as well as an additional 5 percent for each sibling not in eligible education—is exempt from calculation
+- Of the parental income calculated in this way, an additional 50 percent—plus an additional 5 percent for each sibling not enrolled in an eligible educational program—is exempt from calculation

-- In addition, there may be further allowances, for example for additional children or other dependents of the above-mentioned persons under civil law.
+- In addition, there may be further exemptions, for example, for additional children or other dependents of the above-mentioned persons as defined by civil law.

-- Note: If your parents or your spouse or partner currently earn significantly less than they did in the year before last prior to approval, you can submit an application for an update.
+- Note: If your parents or your spouse or partner currently earn significantly less than they did in the year before last prior to approval, you can submit a request for an update.

-- Your own income, if it exceeds 556 EUR per month.
-In addition, there may be further additional allowances if you are required to pay support to other persons.
+- Your own income, if it exceeds 556.00 EUR per month.
+In addition, there may be further additional allowances if you are required to pay support to other individuals.

 - Your own assets, provided they exceed 15,000 EUR before you turn 30 or 45,000 EUR after you turn 30.